How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: and Star-Shapedness

 Valentine's argument~\cite[Lemma 6.2]{V64} establishes our version of the lemma, but we include a sketch of the proof.
 See Figure~\ref{fig:Krasslemma} for an illustration.

-\begin{proof} Since $xy \nsubseteq S$, there must be a point on $xy$ which does not belong to $S$; since $S$ is compact, there even is a ball, with center on $xy$ such that the closure of the ball is disjoint from $S$.
-We move the center of that ball along $xy$ towards $y$ until the closure of the ball intersects $S$; this must happen, eventually, since $y \in S$.
+\begin{proof} Since $xy \nsubseteq S$, there must be a point on $xy$ which does not belong to $S$; since $S$ is closed, there even is a ball, with center on $xy$ such that the closure of the ball is disjoint from $S$.
+Move the center of that ball along $xy$ towards $y$ until the closure of the ball intersects $S$; this must happen, eventually, since $y \in S$.
 For the first such ball $B$ (a meaningful definition, since $S$ is compact), pick $z$ in the intersection of $S$ and $B$.
 Then $B$ witnesses that $z$ is a spherical point.
-Let $H$ be the supporting halfspace at $z$.
+Let $H$ be the supporting half-space at $z$.
 Since the center of $B$ lies on $xy$ and we were moving the ball towards $y$, the point $z$ must belong to the half of $B$ (as viewed along $xy$) that is closer to $y$; hence $x \notin H$, which completes the proof. \end{proof}

-\begin{theorem}[\Krass] Suppose $S \subseteq \RN^d$ is a non-empty compact set and ${\cal H}$ is the set of all supporting halfspaces of $S$.
-Then $S$ is star-shaped if and only if the intersection of every $d+1$ halfspaces (not necessarily distinct) in ${\cal H}$ is non-empty. \end{theorem}
+\begin{theorem}[\Krass] Suppose $S \subseteq \RN^d$ is a non-empty compact set and ${\cal H}$ is the set of all supporting half-spaces of $S$.
+Then $S$ is star-shaped if and only if the intersection of every $d+1$ half-spaces (not necessarily distinct) in ${\cal H}$ is non-empty. \end{theorem}

-The following argument is based on the proof of~\cite[Theorem 6.17]{V64}; that proof assumes connectivity, which is unnecessary.
+The following argument is based on the proof of~\cite[Theorem 6.17]{V64}; that proof assumes the connectedness of $S$, which is unnecessary.